 Things You'll Need

-Crack open an egg, place the contents into a bowl, and discarding the shell.
+- Crack open an egg, place the contents into a bowl and discard the shell.

-Add 1 tsp. water to the egg mixture and beat again.
+- Add 1 teaspoon of water to the egg mixture and beat again.
 If you want to tint your egg wash, add food coloring drop by drop until you achieve the desired color.

-Brush the mixture onto the tops of your cookies with a pastry brush.
+- Brush the mixture onto the tops of your unbaked cookies with a pastry brush.
 Sprinkle the cookies with colored or turbinado sugar if you wish.